Open-source multi-agent AI for theorists

 Proof.
 It follows from counting walks.Count closed walks of length 2k rooted at a fixed vertex.
 The number of such walks in the d-regular tree is the Catalan-weighted moment Ck (d−1)k, and comparing with tr(A2k) = Σi λi2kas n → ∞ forces λ₂ ≥ 2√(d−1) − o(1).∎

-One orchestrator decomposes the task and delegates to researchers, numericists, reviewers, and formalizers — each with its own tools and model.
+An orchestrator splits the task and hands the pieces to researchers, numericists, reviewers, and formalizers, each with its own tools and model.

-You describe the task.
-The orchestrator breaks it into sub-tasks, delegates to specialist agents in parallel, and returns proposals you approve before they touch your files.
+You describe the problem.
+The orchestrator breaks it into sub-tasks, delegates to specialist agents in parallel, and returns results you approve before they touch your files.

 The research agent builds the Lindblad superoperator, solves for the steady state in Wolfram, computes the concurrence analytically, and cross-checks with exact diagonalization in Julia at N=8.